Logiqx/gps-guides/README.md

 After several years using the Locosys [GW-60](devices/locosys/gw-60/README.md) watch (successor to the GW-52), I've now upgraded to the COROS [APEX Pro](devices/coros/apex-pro/README.md) and [Motion Mini](devices/motion/mini/README.md).
 I've been using the APEX Pro regularly since June 2021 and had the Motion Mini since mid-March 2022.

-Due to several observations relating to the CORO APEX Pro, I've decided to write some new articles to share my findings and what I have learnt about other modern GPS devices.
+Due to several [observations](devices/coros/data-issues.md) relating to the CORO APEX Pro, I've decided to write some new articles to share my findings and what I have learnt about other modern GPS devices.

-#### Spoiler Alert

-I've discovered some surprising + frankly disappointing [issues](devices/coros/data-issues.md) with the data of my COROS APEX Pro.
-It's a great sports watch and I love it in many respects, except its GPS data quality.
-At best the data can be described as "ok" but it falls short of the GT-31.

-The Motion Mini offers superior data quality and will now be my primary logging device.
-However, I'll also continue wearing the APEX Pro during windsurfing, windfoiling and wingfoiling sessions due to its instant feedback and various other handy features.